jacklinquan/portable_llama_chatbot/README.md

   - Embedded Python
   - [llama-cpp-python](https://github.com/abetlen/llama-cpp-python)
 - No web server needed.
-- It can run in USB drive.
+- It can run from USB drive.
 Plug and play.

 ## Quick start